Beyond the blur: using experimentally determined point spread functions to improve scanning Kelvin probe imaging: Target Fabrication Measurement

-We perform SKPM measurements using a commercially available device (Biologic, M470).
 When SKPM is used for work function measurements, the signal ($\Delta\Phi$) is a relative measurement of the difference in work function between the probe and sample.
-As we explain in the SM, we convert relative work function differences to absolute work function values by first measuring the SKPM voltage using a reference sample of highly ordered pyrolytic graphite (HOPG).
+To convert Kelvin probe voltages to absolute work function values we use a reference sample of highly ordered pyrolytic graphite (HOPG)\citep{Hansen2001Jun, FernandezGarrillo2018Apr}, additional details are given in the SM.
 The work function is then given by $ \Phi = \Delta\Phi + \Delta\Phi_{\textrm{HOPG}}$, where $\Delta\Phi_{\textrm{HOPG}}$ is the difference between the literature value for the HOPG work function and the measured value.
 To estimate the SNR for deconvolution (\emph{i.e.}, Eq.~\ref{eq:wiener}), we look at the power spectral density of a relatively flat region and use this to estimate a power-law relationship between SNR and frequency.

 To demonstrate the effect of acquisition parameters and the temporal dependence of acquired measurements, we perform slow scans with step-mode acquisition and fast scans with sweep-mode acquisition.
 The step-mode acquisition entails moving the probe between specific points and holding it fixed until the SKPM signal has stabilised (\textit{i.e.}, until we can ignore effects from the movement and settling time of the PID/lock-in amplifier).
 Sweep-mode acquisition involves moving the probe continuously across the sample at a constant velocity, resulting in a temporally distorted signal depending on the scan speed and feedback parameters.